Stuycs-K/final-project-4-chen-nikkol-wong-christopher/WORKLOG.md

 - added increments to the slider handle as well as space to display number of mines and board size selected
 - fixed null pointer exception bug for mouseReleased() with booleans

+### 6/3/2024
+- displayed the selections on the settings